-Skilled Whistleblower Lawyer Helping Workers in Nashville
+Skilled Qui Tam Lawyer Helping Workers in Nashville, TN

 If you are a worker who finds out about illegal activities in your workplace, you may be afraid to report the illegal conduct because you believe you will lose your job.
 Whistleblowers are employees or others who expose a company that is defrauding the government by filing a “qui tam lawsuit” against the employer.
 An individual can take this action under the federal False Claims Act (FCA), the Tennessee False Claims Act (TFCA), or the Tennessee Medicaid False Claims Act (TMFCA), and a Nashville qui tam lawyer can help.
 Experienced employment law attorney Matt Hardin can explain the subtle differences between these statutes and help you protect your job while also exposing your company’s wrongdoing by filing a qui tam lawsuit on your behalf.